atapour/invisible-me/README.md

 In this final part of the exercise, we invert the idea behind the invisibility cloak to provide ourselves with a virtual background in the same way that chroma keying is used as a special effect in the film industry (or today how some of the background changing features in video conferencing tools such as Zoom and MS Teams work).

 To try this out:
-- copy and paste the code from this example [chroma_keying_background.py](src/chroma_keying.py?raw=1) into your Visual Studio Code window (replacing all earlier code) again save (File > Save)
+- copy and paste the code from this example [background_chroma_keying.py](src/background_chroma_keying.py?raw=1) into your Visual Studio Code window (replacing all earlier code) again save (File > Save)
-- download a suitable background image from somewhere (e.g. free images from [unsplash](https://unsplash.com/backgrounds/desktop/computer) or perhaps of [Durham Cathedral](https://www.thisisdurham.com/dbimgs/durham-cathedral-background.jpg)) and save it as background.jpg (in the home directory, or wherever your _main.py_ is located)
+- you will need an image to replace your background.
+In this example, this is done in this example by getting images directly from the internet.
+On top of the program, find the line containing ```image_url = '....')```.
+You can try commenting and uncommenting the lines provided there to try different images when you run the program.
+You can also try adding new image urls but note that _not every image url will work_
 - run the code (click _"Run > Run Without Debugging"_)
-- you may need to resize the live image view window with the mouse ( _you can also turn fullscreen on/off by pressing ```f```_)
+- you can resize the live image view window with the mouse as needed
 - try to get as much of the scene behind you covered by the (green) chroma keying material so that it provides you with a green backdrop.
 -  _left click_ somewhere on your green backdrop to select its Hue as before